Once upon a time, loyalty programs use to be all about collecting information on customers so companies could market to them better.

 Here's a list of the other rewards they offer across tiers.

 - Early access to products

 - Know what their customers want: motivate customers to spend more with great rewards.

 - Simple explainer page.

-- They're easy to use online and in store with mobile functionality so you can scan your membership at brick and mortar locations.
+- They're easy to use online and in store with mobile device functionality.
+This allows members to scan their membership at brick and mortar locations.

 - Can't redeem point for discounts — only redeem them for selected products.